ssciwr/osticket-zammad-migration/README.md

 # osticket-zammad-migration

-This script exports all tickets from osticket and re-creates them in zammad.
+This script exports all tickets from osticket and re-creates them in Zammad.

 This script needs to run on `ssc-ticket` (where the osticket mysql database is running) with these env vars set: